Acupuncture

 Still have questions?
 Call us for a quick chat.

 Dry needling acupuncture helps reduce pain and muscle tension by targeting trigger points within the muscles.
-The fine needles stimulate a small healing response, improving blood flow, reducing inflammation, and helping the muscle return to normal function.
+The fine needles stimulate a local healing response, improving blood flow, reducing sensitivity, and helping the muscle return to normal function.

-Dry-needling is commonly used for back, neck, and shoulder pain, tension headaches, sports injuries, and repetitive strain problems like tennis or golfer’s elbow.
+It is commonly used for back, neck, and shoulder pain, tension headaches, sports injuries, and repetitive strain problems such as tennis or golfer’s elbow.

-Both use fine needles, but dry needling focuses on muscle trigger points to relieve tension and pain, whereas traditional acupuncture is based on Chinese medicine principles and aims to balance energy (Qi) in the body.
+Dry needling targets muscle trigger points to relieve pain and tension using modern anatomical principles.
+Traditional acupuncture is based on Chinese medicine concepts and aims to balance energy (Qi) within the body.

 Meet Your Acupuncture Therapist